holonk/retail-calendar/README.md

 #### LastMonthOfYear

 Specifies the month the year ends.
 An integer from 0 (January), to 11 (December).
-Currently last month of retail year is always assumed to be in next calendar year.
+Last month of retail year is assumed to be in next calendar year except for December.

 For example if last month is January and given year is 2017.
-The last month of retail calendar is January 2018
+The last month of retail calendar is January 2018 If last month is December and given year is 2017.
+The last month of retail calendar is December 2017.

 #### WeekGrouping